ddotta/awesome-polars/README.md

 - [Fast String Processing with Polars — Scam Emails Dataset](https://towardsdatascience.com/fast-string-processing-with-polars-scam-emails-dataset-fcf7054a929a) - A tutorial using Polars to  implement a text processing pipeline process by [@AntonsRuberts](https://github.com/AntonsRuberts).
 Code used is available on Github [here](https://github.com/aruberts/tutorials/tree/main/metaflow/fraud_email).
 - [Cookbook Polars for R](https://ddotta.github.io/cookbook-rpolars/) - A side-by-side comparison of Polars, R base, dplyr and data.table packages by [@ddotta](https://github.com/ddotta).
 - [Polars Workshop on AWS](https://github.com/debnsuma/pycon_polars101) - A comprehensive workshop comparing Polars to Pandas, exploring a wide range of functions and features by [@debnsuma](https://github.com/debnsuma).
+- [Polars cookbook in Python](https://github.com/escobar-west/polars-cookbook) - This cookbook is a fork of the popular pandas-cookbook and has been modified to use the polars library.
+By [@escobar-west](https://github.com/escobar-west), it uses real-world examples with "all the bugs and weirdness that entails."

 ### Blog posts